aseovic/npm-maven-plugin/README.md

    and get out of the way.

-This plugin defines `npm` packaging type for Maven project and delegates all phases of a default lifecycle to `npm`.
+This plugin defines `npm` packaging type for Maven project and delegates all phases of the lifecycle to `npm`.
 As long as there is a script for the Maven lifecycle phase in `package.json`, it will be executed.

 ## Usage